-The test process also includes activities such as test planning, analysing, designing, and implementing tests, reporting test progress and results, and evaluating the quality of a test object.
+The test process also includes test planning, analyzing, designing, and implementing tests, reporting test progress and results, and evaluating the quality of a test object.

 1. Have the feature spec written out by the product team, then have a meeting to address and find problems before it gets implemented.

-2. Once the spec has been approved, the QA team can start writing the test cases for the spec, while the development team is writing the code.
+2. Once the spec has been approved, the QA team can start writing the test cases for the spec while the development team is writing the code.

-Then we need to decide (with the product owner) which ones should get fixed now (in the current sprint) and which ones should get deferred.
+4. 90% of the time, when developers write code, bugs will be found.
+Once found, we need to report them!
+Next, we need to decide (with the product owner) which ones should get fixed now (in the current sprint) and which ones should get deferred.

 5. Once the needed to be fixed bugs do get fixed, we’ll do another shorter plan execution to see if other product areas have been affected or not by the new changes.